Eli Zibin

 Capture in a few seconds.

-Product constraints that shaped architecture
+Requirements that helped shaped architecture

 Diagram mapping product constraints to architecture decisions in Hapax.